TwistPHP/TwistPHP/README.md

 ##Documentation

-Full documentation of the framework can be found on the [TwistPHP site](http://twistphp.com/docs).
+Full documentation of the framework can be found on the [TwistPHP site](https://twistphp.com/docs).

 ##Issues

 Please use the [GitHub's issue tracker](https://github.com/Shadow-Technologies/TwistPHP/issues) to report any problems.

+###Branches

+For branching, please use the 'development' branch.
+All updates get pushed from the [development branch](https://github.com/Shadow-Technologies/TwistPHP/tree/development) to the master.